-In particular, building "fourplexes" - the fourunit building type that has been promoted as a more democratic, sustainable and affordable alternative to the single-family homes - is challenging in fully built enters such as of obstacles, accordir to allow multifamily build-Anthony, a veteran C ings in zones previously builder I and builder.
-Land is expe limited to single-family neighbors unreceptive homes is being embraced velopment, and velopment, and curre as a correction of past discriminatory policies Sacramento, Oregon and quirements - 12-foot ments, parking minim Would make for would make four units such laws - the question such laws - the question of whether it will actually increase housing producsible unless it's a large of 247 27th Ave. in San Francisco.
-The Most single-family lots in the city are t bedroo the thi floor o
+of obstacles, accordir to allow multifamily build-Anthony, a veteran C ings in zones previously builder I and i builder.
+Land is expe. limited to single-family neighbors unreceptive homes is being embraced velopment, and quirements - 12-foot ments, parking minim would make a would make four units sible unless it's a large with Berkeley promising to You would ne get rid of it within a year yeloner william